 If you’re shopping for price, just call the agencies and ask them their general pricing for a website of an approximate size and functionality.
 This will at least get you a ballpark for each agency, and will be far less time consuming for you and the agency if price range is an eliminating factor.

-Now, for the fun part—we’ve included this super handy dandy template that you can use to craft said RFP.
-Download it, customize it with your name, dates, goals, hopes and dreams, and BOOM, RFP heaven.
-Now get out there and get yourself a kick-ass new website!
+Now, for the fun part.
+We’ve created a handy dandy template that you can use to craft said RFP.
+Download it, customize it with your name, dates, goals, hopes and dreams.
+And then BOOM!
+You’re in RFP heaven.

 Good luck!
 And be sure to send a copy our way — just contact us here.